Make your own chicken parmo at home

 Now for the meat:

 - Remove any excess fat and butterfly the chicken

 - Place on a chopping board under a sheet of cling film/parchment

-- Sprinkle on the grated cheese and place back on heat till melted
+- Sprinkle on the grated cheese and place back in the oven or under a grill till it’s melted

 - Season and serve with chips and salad or slaw.

 Parmos are best accompanied by garlic or chilli sauce.
 Ketchup is often frowned upon (but it’s okay by me).